Wallet integration options

 Paying for FIO Addresses on behalf of users

 Wallets may also decide to cover the cost of FIO Address for their users.
-For that purpose Foundation for Interwallet Operability will develop server code (available after Mainnet launch) which enables the wallet to run their own registration server.
+For that purpose Foundation for Interwallet Operability has develop server code which enables the wallet to run their own registration server.